thunderbird/developer-docs/add-ons/add-on-policies/add-ons-blocking-process.md

 ### Requesting a Block

 If you have encountered an add-on that you believe meets the criteria for being blocked, you may [request a block](http://bugzilla.mozilla.org/form.blocklist) **\[todo: update link\]**.
-Note that developers cannot request a block of their own add-ons.
+Note that developers cannot request a block of their own add-ons [Remark my Dirk: Why?]

-The Thunderbird Team only blocks add-ons based on the [Thunderbird add-on distribution agreement](thunderbird-add-on-distribution-agreement.md) and [add-on policies](review-policy-for-thunderbird-add-ons.md).
-When requesting a block, please read these carefully as the policies do allow certain forms of monetization and data collection.

 ### Blocking Other Types of Third Party Software